National Lead Poisoning Prevention Week

 Messages, tools and resources for Lead Poisoning Prevention Fund partners and interested organizations.

-Follow Maine CDC on Twitter and Facebook to re-tweet and re-post the daily lead poisoning prevention tips below.
-Or use the tips on your organizations social media sites to promote lead poisoning prevention.
+Follow Maine CDC on Twitter and Facebook to re-tweet and re-post daily lead poisoning prevention.
+Or use the tips below to post on your organizations social media sites to promote lead poisoning prevention.

 - Lead Poisoning Tip: Assume your home has lead paint in it if it was built before 1950.
 Be lead-safe when you clean, paint and fix-up your home.
 More info.